d3centr/notebooks/flashed_bots/eda/Data_Collection.md

 `DaP ~ AWS_PROFILE set: runtime to authenticate with [us-east-1] AWS profile.`

-Commands to bootstrap nodes in every one of the 4 regions:\
+Commands to bootstrap nodes in each of the 4 regions:\
 set the `REGION` variable and chose the last parameter `Pyd=true` or `Pyd2=true` according to architecture.
 ```bash
 REGION=us-east-1